PowerBiDevCamp/FabricUserApiDemo/ReadMe.md

 renamed to **semantic models**.

 ## Next steps
- - If you're interested in getting thissample up and running, follow the instructions on the [Setup](https://github.com/PowerBiDevCamp/FabricUserApiDemo/blob/main/Setup.md) page.
+ - If you're interested in getting this sample up and running, follow the instructions on the [Setup](https://github.com/PowerBiDevCamp/FabricUserApiDemo/blob/main/Setup.md) page.

  - If you're interested in learning the fundamentals of the Fabric